Member wellbeing

 Advancing system-wide change

 RANZCOG has signed up to the ‘Every Doctor, Every Setting’ medical framework, which guides coordinated action on the mental health of doctors and medical students.
+The College also supports the A Better Culture project, which is working to improve the culture across all health workplaces.

 A WELLBEING CHARTER FOR DOCTORS